bluescarni/heyoka/doc/tut_events.rst

     non-const functions on it (such as ``update_d_output()``).
 Do not try to assign a new integrator object from within the callback, as that will result in undefined behaviour.

-In this specific case, we perform two actions in the callback:
+In this example, we perform two actions in the callback:

 - first, we compute the dense output at the event trigger time and print the value of the ``x`` coordinate,